dagraham/etm-tk/etmTk/help/SHORTCUTS.md

 # Menu Shortcuts

-Note: Most dialog windows can be closed by pressing *Escape*.
+Note: Most dialogs can be closed by pressing Escape.

     Menubar
         File